$88 Standard Water Heater Flush! Regularly $176. Claim Now

 Steps for Choosing the Best HVAC System

-With HVAC ratings and certifications in mind, and using the insights provided throughout this primer, a step by step approach to selecting the right system is possible.
+With HVAC ratings and certifications in mind, and using the insights provided throughout this primer, a step-by-step approach to selecting the right system is possible.
 Here is an effective process for finding a system properly rated and sized for your home.

-Have Your Ductwork Inspected
+Step 1: Have Your Ductwork Inspected

-.
 For the most thorough inspection, hire a professional contractor.
 A new HVAC system won’t perform at peak efficiency if there are leaks and poorly sealed joints in the ductwork.
 Air leakage can reduce efficiency by 30%.
 A contractor can fix any breaks, insulate ducts, and clean dust and debris to ensure your new system is as efficient and reliable as possible.

-Find a Furnace
+Step 2: Find a Furnace

-Choose an Air Conditioner
+Step 3: Choose an Air Conditioner

-: Select a unit that has a SEER rating of at least 16.
+Select a unit that has a SEER rating of at least 16.
 Air conditioners with high SEER numbers can save as much as 40% on your energy bill.
 The best models have variable-speed scroll compressors, which are quieter, and an all-aluminum evaporator coil that’s more resistant to corrosion and leaks than copper and steel coils.
 A high-performance AC provides reliable cooling throughout your home and air filtration to improve indoor air quality.

 When selecting any HVAC unit, compare all ratings, including AFUE, SEER, and HSPF.

-Calculate the Total Cost
+Step 4: Calculate the Total Cost

-: In addition to the initial purchase and installation cost, consider the long-term costs of the system as well.
+In addition to the initial purchase and installation cost, consider the long-term costs of the system as well.
 These include utility costs and the estimated lifespan of the system.
-Also factor in maintenance and repair needs.
+Also, factor in maintenance and repair needs.
 Investing in a high-efficiency system will cost more up-front.
 However, it can save you in the long run; and the higher the quality of the equipment, the less you’re likely to spend on repairs.

-Research HVAC Contractors
+Step 5: Research HVAC Contractors

-: Ask family members, friends, and neighbors if they know a reputable contractor, or research HVAC company websites and reviews online.
+Ask family members, friends, and neighbors if they know a reputable contractor, or research HVAC company websites and reviews online.
 Finding an experienced and qualified contractor is important.
 If the HVAC system is the wrong size or installed incorrectly, it can waste a lot of energy.
 A qualified contractor has the tools to calculate the right sized equipment and ensure it runs as efficiently as it was designed to.

-For help selecting and installing your home HVAC system, contact NexGen.
+For help selecting and installing your home HVAC system, contact NEXGEN.
 We offer same-day installation of air conditioning units and heating systems.
 For top-of-the-line maintenance and service, join our X Protection Plan at a low monthly cost.
 Our company is #1 rated for home services in Southern California.
-For professional advice by a certified HVAC professional, a thorough in-home inspection and assessment, and free estimate, call 888-966-9045 or book your appointment online.
+For professional advice from a certified HVAC professional, a thorough in-home inspection and assessment, and a free estimate, call 888-966-9045 or book your appointment online.
 We are ready to serve all your indoor heating and cooling needs.

 SOURCE: